daovincent/Advanced-Algorithm-Cookbook/Shortest_Paths.md

 ```
 ### Explanation x Pseudo Code
 ```
-I- loop through all vertices of G and prepare a list that contain the distance[d] to every vertex to[-∞] and a list that containit predecessors [π] to ∅
+I- loop through all vertices of G and prepare a list that contain the distance[d] to every vertex to[+∞] and a list that containit predecessors [π] to ∅
 II- set the distance of the starting vertex to 0 [d[s0]=0] III- loop from 1 to vertices-1